Tinbeh97/TiVaCPD/README.md

 ### Time-Varying Correlation Networks for Interpretable Change Point Detection (TiVaCPD)
 This repo contains an official code for TiVaCPD change point detection method.
-The overview of the methodology is shown below.
+The overview of the methodology is shown below (Overivew2).
 For more information on this work please read [Dynamic Interpretable Change Point Detection]().

 ## Prerequisites